rasp30024/roll20-api-scripts/Token-Action-Maker/readme.md

 **!ta saves checks** will create token ability buttons for Ability Checks and Saving Throws.

 **!ta name** will create alltoken ability buttons and identify them by name, rather than character_id.

+[Version 0.3.1]
+- Spells template now show spell save dc, and spell slots available for use.
+- Attacks, Legendary Actions, Traits, and Reactions now will default to be placed inside a clickable chat menu consistent with spells.
+- Added argument for "breakout" which allows to keep token actions separate for Attacks, Legendary Actions, Traits, and Reactions.